 Port Security Identification Management

 idSoftware has been delivering port security software solutions since 1994, specializing in positive identification using the most current biometric technology.
-Our port security solutions are based on two core products: SecureGate Ports, a TWIC card reader and validation solution; and VisCheck Port, an integrated visitor and employee transaction and incident management system.
+Our security solutions are based on two core products: SecureGate, a TWIC card reader and validation solution; and VisCheck, an integrated visitor and employee transaction and incident management system.

-Click on VisCheck Ports or SecureGate Ports for more specific information about our port security core solutions.
+Click on VisCheck or SecureGate for more specific information about our security core solutions.

 If you've been through any of America's airports in recent years, you are familiar with the role that the U.S. Transportation Security Administration (TSA) plays in providing air transportation security for the air travelers and the general public.
 In partnership with the U.S. Coast Guard, the TSA plays a major role as the administrator of the Transportation Worker Identification Credential (or TWIC card) program.
 This mandatory identity management program provides security for maritime systems, facilities, structures, assets and services.